 |price (decimal; Default: 0.00)|

-Profile-Limitations table links Limitations and Profiles together and defines its validity period.
-When multiple Limitations are assigned to the same Profile, a user must comply with all Limitations for session to establish.
+Profile-Limitations table links Limitations and Profiles together and defines their validity period.
+When multiple Limitations are assigned to the same Profile, a user must comply with all Limitations for the session to establish.
 This allows more complicated setups to be created, for example, separate monthly and daily bandwidth limits.